Tommy Edman Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 15th in MLB.

-- The Mets have the 26th-ranked team ERA among all league pitching staffs (4.70).
+- The Mets have a 4.64 team ERA that ranks 26th among all MLB pitching staffs.

-- The Mets give up the fourth-most home runs in baseball (93 total, 1.4 per game).
+- Mets pitchers combine to give up 94 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- His most recent appearance came on Friday against the Pittsburgh Pirates, when the right-hander threw 3 2/3 innings, surrendering seven earned runs while allowing eight hits.
+- In his most recent appearance on Saturday against the Pittsburgh Pirates, the righty went seven innings, allowing no earned runs while surrendering two hits.

-- In 13 games this season, the 27-year-old has put up an ERA of 5.14, with 7 strikeouts per nine innings.
-Opponents are batting .287 against him.
+- In 12 games this season, the 30-year-old has a 3.34 ERA and 11.0 strikeouts per nine innings, while allowing a batting average of .205 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.